tretinha/tretinha/content/en/posts/testing-with-pytest.md

 You can add as many test cases as you want in the array of tests, e.g.:
 `({'_id': '2'}, dummy_return2)`, `({'_id': '3'}, False)`, etc.

 The test will run for every case you have defined in the parametrize.
-With that, you asserted that given an input, it returned the correct response.
+Therefore, you asserted that given an input, it returned the correct response.
 And this covers the basic stuff of testing with pytest and mock, how to use the return values and the side effects.
 It should be enough for most applications.

 Don't forget to check the documentations as well.
 There are plenty of other